 You all know that having more than 255 columns in a table is a Bad Thing ™ – and surprisingly you don’t even have to get to 255 to hit the first bad thing about wide tables.
 If you’ve ever wondered what sorts of problems you can have, here are a few:

-- If you have more than 255 columns in a row Oracle will split it into multiple row pieces of 255 columns each plus one row piece for “the rest”; but the split counts from the end, so if you have a table with 256 columns the first row-piece has one column the second row-piece has 255 columns.
+- If you have more than 255 columns in a row (or, to split hairs a little more carefully, if you have used a column past the 255th) Oracle will split the row into multiple row pieces of 255 columns each plus one row piece for “the rest”; but the split counts backwards from the end(or last column used), so if you have a table with 256 columns the first row-piece has one column the second row-piece has 255 columns.
 This is bad news for all sorts of operations because Oracle will have to expend extra CPU chasing the the row pieces to make use of any column not in the first row piece.
 The optimists among you might have expected “the rest” to be in the last row piece.
 If you want to be reminded how bad row-chaining can get for wide tables, just have a look at an earlier blog note of mine (starting at this comment).

 - A particularly nasty side effect of the row split comes with direct path tablescans – and that’s what Oracle does automatically when the table is large.
 In many cases all the row pieces for a row will be in the same block; but they might not be, and if a continuation row-piece is in a different block Oracle will do a “db file sequential read” to read that block